sradc/sradc.github.io/_posts/2021-04-29-fourier-nets.md

 ## Learning the Fourier transform via reconstruction

 We used the FFT above, to teach the network to perform the Fourier transform.
 Let's not use it anymore, and instead learn the DFT by training the network to reconstruct the input signal.
-(Similar to autoencoders.)

 ```python
 W_learned = tf.Variable(np.random.random([signal_length, 2 * signal_length]) - 0.5)